little-307/BBB_Capstone_Expo/README.md

 # BBB_Capstone_Expo

-This project is similar to a "todo" list, but breaks each item inte list down to smaller tasks or goals the user might need to take. the goal for phase 1 was to have the ability to go three levels for each "trunk" item.
+This project is similar to a "todo" list, but breaks each item into lists down to smaller tasks or goals the user might need to take. the goal for phase 1 was to have the ability to go three levels for each "trunk" item.
 example:
  1. Education: {